victorxst/victorxst.github.io/API_STYLE_GUIDE.md

 If applicable, provide any caveats to its usage with a note or tip, as in the following example:

 "If you use the Security plugin, make sure you have the appropriate permissions."
-(To set this point in note-style format, follow the text on the next line with {:.note})
+(To set this point in note-style format, follow the text on the next line with {: .note})

 ### Path and HTTP methods